 4.1.
-Serial Ports - TTL Level Serial
+Serial Ports - TTL Level

-The DIABLO16 Processor has three hardware asynchronous serial ports (COM1 - COM3) that can be configured on a variety of processor GPIO pins.
+The DIABLO16 Processor has three hardware asynchronous serial ports (COM1 - COM3) that can be configured on a variety of processors' GPIO pins.
 TX/RX0 (COM0) is dedicated and its pins are fixed.
 All of the DIABLO16's serial ports can be used to communicate with external serial devices.

-TX/RXO are referred to as COMO and is the only one used for programming the DIABLO16 itself.
+TX/RX0 is referred to as COM0 and is the only one used for programming the DIABLO16 itself.